Metric Entropy and the Optimal Prediction of Chaotic Signals: Recurrence of chaotic signals and limits of predictability

-A prediction algorithm $P$ is optimal if with probability $1$ for any $\epsilon>0$.
+with probability $1$ for any $\epsilon>0$.
 Our view of optimality is tied to almost sure prediction and not to statistical predictability.
 The practical significance of almost sure convergence is accepted in information theory.
 See the discussion in \cite{WynerZiv1989} for an example.